clojure-emacs/clojure-ts-mode/README.md

 ### Does `clojure-ts-mode` work with CIDER?

-~~Not yet out of the box, but that [should change soon](https://github.com/clojure-emacs/cider/pull/3461).
-Feel free to help out with the remaining work, so we can expedite the process.~~

-Support for `clojure-ts-mode` has landed on the `master` branch of CIDER (and will be part of CIDER 1.14 when it's released).
+Yes!
+Preliminary support for `clojure-ts-mode` was released in [CIDER 1.14](https://github.com/clojure-emacs/cider/releases/tag/v1.14.0).
 Make sure to grab the latest CIDER from MELPA/GitHub.
+Note that `clojure-mode` is still needed for some APIs that haven't yet been ported to `clojure-ts-mode`.

 For now, when you take care of the keybindings for the CIDER commands you use and ensure `cider-mode` is enabled for `clojure-ts-mode` buffers in your config, most functionality should already work: